A'ja Wilson's Success and Achievements in Timeline

 2018: SEC Player of the Year Award

-In 2018, A'ja Wilson won a record third straight SEC Player of the Year award, led South Carolina to a record fourth straight SEC Tournament Championship, became the all-time leading scorer in South Carolina women's basketball history, and was a consensus first-team All-American for the third consecutive season.
-Wilson swept all National Player of the Year awards (Wade, AP, Honda, USBWA, Wooden, and Naismith) as the best player in women's college basketball.
+In 2018, A'ja Wilson won a record third straight SEC Player of the Year award, leading South Carolina to a record fourth straight SEC Tournament Championship.
+She became the all-time leading scorer in South Carolina women's basketball history and was a consensus first-team All-American for the third consecutive season.
+A'ja Wilson swept all National Player of the Year awards.

 On June 29, 2019, A'ja Wilson scored a new career-high 39 points in a 102–97 overtime victory against the Indiana Fever.